bettermarks/license-manager-POC/k8s/README.md

    ```sh
    kubectl apply <folder_name>/<specific.yaml>
    ```
-10. In case you are deploying any of these resources to a different namespace you can use `-n <name_of_namspace>` along with the commands mentioned above.
+10. In case you are deploying any of these resources to a different namespace you can use `-n <name_of_namespace>` along with the commands mentioned above.

 ## Structure